- Home

 Preoperative assessment

-The health professionals you see at the clinic will vary depending on the type of cancer and surgery, but they could include:
+The health professionals you see at the clinic will vary depending on any other health conditions you have, the type of cancer and the surgery planned, but they could include:

 - the surgeon or a resident medical officer or registrar